abworrall/glassware/README.md

 Test it: `speaker-test -c2 -l1` should generate some nice pink noise, if you've plugged something into the Pi's headphone socket.

+There is a setting in `/etc/raspotify/conf` you might care about, `LIBRESPOT_AUTOPLAY`.
+If you want silence when your playlist runs out, comment this out; else spotify will play an inifinte stream of similar songs.

+TBH, librespot is a bit flakey with session management, and will sometimes lose the session.
+Longest I've seen it keep an idle session alive is 12 hours.

+The `gw` tool will start saying `StartPlayback: could not find device 'raspotify'`.
+Only fix I have for this is to restart raspotify, e.g.
+`sudo systemctl restart raspotify`.
+Maybe should do that every few hours via crontab, sigh.

 **Use your phone to link your new smart speaker into your Spotify account**

 Get your phone, and run the spotify app.
 Go to [Menu>Devices>Devices